 The objective of the program of the School of Psychological Sciences is to provide the student with basic methodological and conceptual knowledge of the major sub-fields of psychology - clinical, social, developmental, personality, cognitive, and physiological psychology.
 Admission is based solely on matriculation examination grades (or equivalent), and psychometric examination scores.

 Communication (dm) (1085)

 The goal of the program is to provide students with the knowledge and analytical tools to understand the role of communications in various dimensions of our life today.
 This includes among others the social, psychological, cultural, linguistic, legal, economic, and political aspects.
-Students develop a critical and analytical view toward the way digital and traditional media are organized and operate in society and the effects they have on people and institutions.
-The program emphasizes universal trends and issues as well as problems of communication in Israel.
+Students develop a critical and analytical view toward the way digital and traditional media are organized and operate in our society and their effects on people and institutions.
+The program emphasizes global trends and issues as well as problems of communication in Israel.